rosajen27/100-days-of-code/log.md

 **Today's Progress**: Repeating yesterday's Coding Challenge provided by Jonas Schmedtmann's JavaScript Course

 **Thoughts**: Since there were a few steps in the coding challenge that I could not solve on my own, I decided to repeat solving this challenge today in order to solidify what I have learned before moving on to the next topic.
-Repitiion has proven to be helpful in understanding when and why certain methods should be used.
+Repetition has proven to be helpful in understanding when and why certain methods should be used.

 I was able to answer steps 1-4 and 7-8 independently.
 With step 5 & 6, I tend to forget that the some() method exists.
 I first attempted to solve by using the filter() and reduce() methods, but would get opposite result.